Kenny Leon: Early life and education

+For college, Leon attended Clark Atlanta University, where he received his B.A. degree in political science in 1978.
+After college graduation, he enrolled in Southwestern University School of Law.
+In 1979, he dropped out of law school and returned to Atlanta to pursue a theatrical career.

 Career

+Leon got his first break working at the Academy Theatre in Hapeville, Georgia.

-He gained prominence in 1990, when he became one of the few African Americans to head a notable nonprofit theater company as the artistic director of Atlanta's Alliance Theatre Company.
+In 1988, he was selected as associate artistic director of the Alliance Theatre Company, the largest theater company in Atlanta.
+In 1990, he was named the Alliance's artistic director and became one of the few African Americans to lead a large nonprofit theater company in the United States.
 During Leon's tenure, the company staged premieres of Pearl Cleage's Blues for an Alabama Sky, Alfred Uhry's The Last Night of Ballyhoo, and Elton John and Tim Rice's musical Aida, which went on to Broadway.
 The Alliance's endowment also rose from $1 to $5 million during his time there.

 Leon resigned from the Alliance in 2000 to take on other projects.
 These included being the co-founder and artistic director of True Colors Theatre Company, a group based in both Atlanta and Washington, D.C.
 He also took his talents to Broadway.
-In the spring of 2004, he directed a revival of Lorraine Hansberry's A Raisin in the Sun, starring Sean Combs, Phylicia Rashad and Audra McDonald in his Broadway debut.
+In the spring of 2004, he directed a revival of Lorraine Hansberry's A Raisin in the Sun, starring Sean Combs, Phylicia Rashad and Audra McDonald, in his Broadway debut.
 At the end of that year, he directed the Broadway premiere of August Wilson's Gem of the Ocean.
 In 2005, he directed Margaret Garner, an opera by Richard Danielpour with a libretto by Toni Morrison.
 In spring 2007, he directed August Wilson's Radio Golf.
 All three plays were nominated for Tony Awards, and Leon was a Drama Desk Award nominee for A Raisin in the Sun.
 He also directed the television version of A Raisin in the Sun, which aired on ABC in February 2008.
-He was nominated for a Tony Award in 2010 for Best Director for his work on August Wilson's Fences, starring Denzel Washington and Viola Davis, earning them both nominations and wins for Best Performance for Male and Female in a Play.
+He was nominated for a Tony Award in 2010 for Best Director for his work on August Wilson's Fences, starring Denzel Washington and Viola Davis, earning them both nominations and wins for Best Actor and Actress in a Play.

 In November 2010, Leon directed Phylicia Rashad in the world premiere stage play Every Tongue Confess written by Marcus Gardley, which ran at the Arena Stage in Washington, D.C.
 Leon has also directed plays at the Cincinnati Playhouse in the Park, the Huntington Theatre Company in Boston, the New York Shakespeare Festival, the Goodman Theatre in Chicago, and other venues.
 In January 2012, he completed a Lifetime Original Television remake of Steel Magnolias.
 Other projects at that time included the world premiere of a staged adaptation of the 1967 film Guess Who's Coming to Dinner at the Kenny Leon's True Colors Theatre Company; and a musical inspired by the work of rapper Tupac Shakur.